 Iyengar yoga is suitable for people of all types – from the athletic to those that are not yet physically fit.
 This includes those who are overweight, elderly, pregnant, injured or ill.

 Standing poses are emphasized for beginners in Iyengar Yoga.
 They build strong legs, increase general vitality, and improve circulation, coordination and balance, ensuring a strong foundation for study of more advanced poses.
 Inversions, particularly shoulder stand, play important roles in the practice.
 Poses of every type are introduced in a beginning form to build skills, confidence and awareness to progress safely and efficiently.
+And modifications are given when the pressure on the head and neck are not advisable.
+We do all we can to give students the benefit of every pose.

 An Iyengar Yoga class is highly verbal and didactic.
 Principals and specific points of an asana are demonstrated and explained by the teacher.
 The students perform the asana with misalignments and errors actively corrected through verbal instruction and physical touch.
 An experienced eye and a sensitive touch guide students to a greater awareness and openness in the asana.
+If a student prefers no physical correction from the teacher, verbal cues can suffice.

 Iyengar yoga is one of the most popular styles of yoga worldwide.
 It is based on the teachings of yoga master B.K.S Iyengar and emphasizes physical alignment of the body in the poses.
 The Iyengar school teaches that there is a way to do each pose correctly and once students attain perfect poses through practice, a balance is created in the body and this, in turn, will be reflected in the mind.
-That balanced, perfected pose will be different for each individual at different times.
+What constitutes a balanced, perfected pose will be different for each individual at different times.

 Iyengar Instructors become certified to teach Iyengar Yoga at the Introductory Level after 2-5 years of practice and study.
 They must also pass a certification exam.
 Higher level certification may take a decade or more.